Ukrainian airliner crashes after take-off in Iran, killing all 176 aboard

 “My sincere condolences to the relatives and friends of all passengers and crew,” Zelenskiy said in a statement, adding that Ukraine was seeking to establish the circumstances of the crash and the death toll.

 Iranian state TV and Ukraine’s prime minister said 167 passengers and 9 crew were on board.
+Iranian TV said 32 of those on board were foreigners.

 There was no official word from Ukraine International Airlines.